Contents

 items you don't want to see.

 - Double-click an item in the list to open it.
-When
+Depending on

 Priority Editor, or